onecontext/onecontext-python/README.md

 for your LLM application

-We keep up with the latest research to provide an accurate and fast retrieval pipeline based on model evalution and best practice heuristics.
+We keep up with the latest research to provide an accurate and fast retrieval pipeline based on model evaluation and best practice heuristics.

 ### Multi stage query pipeline out of the box:
 - Fast base-model retrieves a large pool of documents